 This year's GOES-R PG Spring Experiment activities at the SPC and HWT will support the PG effort to demonstrate the defined GOES-R baseline products within an operational framework through various experimental programs.
 Direct collaboration with the operational warning and forecasting communities through the EWP and EFP respectively are currently ongoing.
-Collaborations with the AWC's AWT will develop through interactions within the EFP during real-time aviation forecast activities.
 Feedback gathered from these activities will aid in successful product training for forecasters as well as improvements in product performance by product developers.